Root Canal Therapy – Richardson, TX

 Are you stuck at home with a severe toothache right now?
 If so, then you likely have an infection in the dental pulp, which is the delicate nerve located on the inside of every tooth.
 This can be the result of longstanding decay or even a crack in the enamel, but in either case, the best solution is likely a root canal.
 Thanks to Dr. Shwarts' experience and commitment to pain-free dental care, patients can trust they’ll only experience relief if they need this procedure.
 Are you ready to get out of pain right away?
 If so, give us a call today to schedule an appointment.

-Why Choose Shwarts Family Dentistry for Root Canal Therapy?
+Why Choose Shwarts Family Dentistry in Richardson for Root Canal Therapy?

 - Sedation Dentistry Makes Every Procedure Comfortable